-We look like the beautiful people in a TV commercial, bathed in the golden glow of the setting sun, sipping sundowners on the bow of our traditional Turkish gullet as it slowly chugs out of Fethiye harbour in Turkey to our first overnight mooring spot.
+We look like the beautiful people in a TV commercial, bathed in the golden glow of the setting sun, sipping sundowners on the bow of our traditional Turkish gullet as it slowly chugs out of Fethiye harbour in Turkey to the first overnight mooring spot of our Blue Cruise.

 The idea of four idyllic days of carefree sailing along the Turkish Riviera from Fethiye to Olympos appeals to us greatly.
 We imagine spending the days lazing on deck as the Turkish coastline gently slips by, swimming in the inviting turquoise waters of the Aegean each time that we drop anchor and exploring inaccessible islands and ruins.